Fans Anxious as Draft Draws Close

 As fans get geared up for the 2014 off-season and all the action that follows, the front office and coaching staff have a lot at stake in trying to correct the nightmare of 2013.
 There’s plenty of time before free agency starts and even longer until the draft kicks off.
 That provides a good opportunity to look every aspect of the Falcons organization the last 6 years: the good, the bad, and the really ugly.

 Thomas Dimitroff has been one of the main reasons for the Falcons success over those 6 seasons.
 He’s won Executive of the Year twice and has even created his own “GM Tree,” having Les Snead become GM for the St. Louis Rams and Dave Caldwell being hired as the Jacksonville Jaguars the very next year.
-There was even talk of his next in line, Lionel Vital, being
+There was even talk of his next in line, Lionel Vital, being hired as the

 One’s a Super Bowl Champ; The Other Won 4 Games